-In accordance with the requirements of the Workplace Gender Equality Act 2012 (Act), The University of Western Australia lodged its 2015 annual public report with the Workplace Gender Equality Agency (Agency).
-As an employee of this organisation you may make comments on the report to us by email to Fay Davidson Equity and Diversity or to the Agency.
+In accordance with the requirements of the Workplace Gender Equality Act 2012 (Act), The University of Western Australia lodged its 2016 annual public report with the Workplace Gender Equality Agency (Agency).
+As an employee of this organisation you may make comments on the report to us by email to Fay Davidson Strategy and Planning or to the Agency.
 Please refer to the Agency’s guidelines on this process on their website www.wgea.gov.au.

 In contemporary universities, the traditional norm of full-time work and an uninterrupted linear career trajectory no longer matches the profile of many staff.
 The principle of achievement relative to opportunity (AR20) in employment and performance-related decision making provides the opportunity to create a workplace culture that attracts and retains the best staff with a diversity of characteristics, employment arrangements and career histories.